LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="GetActiveSessionByAccountID-get-">Get Active Session By Account Id (GET)</h4>
  This api is used to get all active sessions by AccountID(UID).
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/social-login/active-session-by-account-id/)

 ```java

 String accountId = "<accountId>"; //Required